angus42/dancefloor/Readme.md

 // tYOUR TEXT GOES HERE~
 ```

+The accepted text is echoed on the serial port to give feedback.

 ### programs.h

 This file contains the array of all programs.
 A program entry consists of the
-player and optinal configuration data.
+player and optional configuration data.

 # Sequences generation
 There is a side project for designing the sequences that can be found [here][Sequencer].